python-discord/snekbox/README.md

 Name | Description
 ---- | -----------
-`DEBUG` | Enable debug logging if set to a non-empty value.
+`SNEKBOX_DEBUG` | Enable debug logging if set to a non-empty value.
 `SNEKBOX_SENTRY_DSN` | [Data Source Name] for Sentry.
 Sentry is disabled if left unset.

 ## Third-party Packages